 - Use a terry detailing towel to dry your tires and wheels.
 Do not use your good chamois or drying towel on the tires and wheels, as it will become soiled.

 If you grew up in a house like mine, Mom retired the old bath towels to the garage for car and dog duty.
-What Mom didn’t realize is that most bath towels use a backing material that contains heavy polyester thread.
+What she didn’t realize is that most bath towels use a backing material that contains heavy polyester thread.

 Pound for pound, polyester is stronger than steel.
 This is great for long-lasting bath towels, but it’s not so good for your car’s paint.
-It scratches!

-Dry Even Faster with a Water Blade!
+Dry Even Faster With a Water Blade

 If you want to dry your car in a hurry, use a Water Blade!